Haysansan/Game-Development----Final-Project/README.md

 This project is developed for educational purposes as a Final Project.
 It is free to use and modify for learning.

 ---

-### Tips for a better README:

-* **Screenshots:** Adding 2–3 screenshots of your environment or UI makes the repo much more inviting.
-* **Code Snippets:** If you're proud of a specific script (like the combo logic), consider adding a small code block under a "Code Highlights" section.

-**Would you like me to help you draft a "Code Highlights" section for your combat logic or explain how to set up the GitHub Pages for a WebGL demo?**